Review

 Who Should Buy This

-Buy this if you want one keyboard for both work and play and don’t want to compromise on layout or feel.
-The 75% form factor, tactile switches, and included wrist rest make it genuinely comfortable for long typing sessions, while hot-swap and solid wireless keep it relevant for gaming.
-Skip it if you hate software dependencies or want a more minimal, no-frills board — the Keychron lineup is worth a look in that case.
+Buy this if you want one wired keyboard for both work and play and don’t want to compromise on layout or feel.
+The 75% form factor, tactile switches, roller/media keys, and included wrist rest make it genuinely comfortable for long typing sessions, while hot-swap and Snap Tap keep it relevant for gaming.
+Skip it if you need wireless (look at the V4 Pro 75%), or if you hate software dependencies and want a more minimal board — the Keychron lineup is worth a look in that case.